Infineon/XMC-for-Arduino/CONTRIBUTING.md

 If your library also supports other boards and architectures, add those in as well.

 ## Validation test
-To test the XMC4arduino, we used unity to test some of the features of the arduino core/builtin library.
+To test the XMC4arduino, we used unity to test some of the features of the arduino core & builtin library.

-Tests are located in tests\unity and included as submodule in this project.
+Tests are located in tests/arduino-core-tests and included as submodule in this project.
 Run  `git submodule update --init --recursive` to update them.
 If you are nor familiar with submodules, check out: https://git-scm.com/book/en/v2/Git-Tools-Submodules

 ## Code checks (WIP)
 Refer to libraries\CAN\Makefile.codecheck